MainPlace Mall: Fashion Square

 MainPlace Mall was built on the site of the much smaller open-air center that Los Angeles-based department store Bullock's opened in 1958, first called Bullock's Fashion Square.
-The center cost Bullock's $11.5 million to build and was designed by Pereira & Luckman, a popular architect in the area.
+The center cost Bullock's $11.5 million to build and was designed by Pereira & Luckman.
 Bullock's Fashion Square debuted with 32 stores including branches of boutique department stores I. Magnin, Desmond's, Haggarty's and Mandel's, plus the Jolly Roger restaurant.
 There was parking for 3000 cars and opening day drew crowds of 40,000 people from across Orange County, according to the Los Angeles Times.
 As Bullock's opened similar Fashion Square malls in other Southern California cities, the venue was renamed Santa Ana Fashion Square.